Surfing is one of life’s greatest joys. It is a pure embodiment of fun on this planet, and you get one hell of a stoke from it.

 No one gave it to me.
 No one did it for me.
 It was all my effort and my persistence to get that stoke and when you work hard for something and get rewarded for it you have no choice but to feel confident.

 Who doesn’t love success?
-It feels good to accomplish something and the best way to success is through failure and learning.
+It feels good to accomplish something and the best way to succeed is through failure and learning.
 So go for it!

 8 | Be Grateful